openSUSE/ap4rc/README_DOVECOT.md

 Roundcube has its own built-in brute-force rate limit: `login_rate_limit`.
 This rate limit only applies for failed login attempts for _existing_ users in its database.

-As of 1.6.1, Roundcube does not prevent someone trying lots of different/random usernames and passwords, but the login process seems sufficiently slow to make large-scale brute-force attacks fairly unfeasible.
+Roundcube (at least 1.6.1) does not prevent someone trying lots of different/random usernames and passwords.
+The login process seems slow enough to make large-scale brute-force attacks fairly unfeasible.
 You may want to make it more difficult for potential attackers to exploit roundcube's differing failed login behaviour to determine if a user exists or not.
 (Or just to stop many failed login attempts from wasting resources and cluttering your logs.)